jensensen/NLU_FF_AC_QD/README.md

 Copyright and license
 ---------------------

-Copyright 2008–2020 jensensen
+Copyright 2008–2021 jensensen

-This work - **NLU_FF_AC_QD for phpwcms** by jensensen (jbr/LH/DE) - is
-licensed under the GNU General Public License, Version 2 (the "License");
-you may not use this work except in compliance with the License.
+Licensed under the GNU General Public License, Version 2 (the "License"); you may not use this work except in compliance with the License.
 You may obtain a copy of the License in the LICENSE file, or at:

    <https://opensource.org/licenses/GPL-2.0>